 max constraints specify upper and lower boundaries for a numeric setting and can be used in combination.
 The

-readonly constraint specify that the user cannot change the corresponding setting at all.
+readonly constraint specifies that the user cannot change the corresponding setting at all.

 users.xml includes lines:

 <profiles> <default> <max_memory_usage>10000000000</max_memory_usage> <force_index_by_date>0</force_index_by_date> ... <constraints> <max_memory_usage> <min>5000000000</min> <max>20000000000</max> </max_memory_usage> <force_index_by_date> <readonly/> </force_index_by_date> </constraints> </default> </profiles>